wheelcms/wheel-site/README.md

 ========

 WheelCMS is a CMS inspired by the functionality offered by Plone (and other Zope CMS systems) but built on top of Django in stead.
+If focusses on content structure in stead of editing webpages.

 It offers a nice (bootstrap) interface, themes, creation and WYSIWYG editing of hierarchical content using content types ("spokes")

+One of the goals of WheelCMS is to NOT make the Django admin the CMS admin.
+All editing should be done using a clean, userfriendly frontend interface.

 INSTALLATION